-Colour blindness is a condition where the eyes have trouble distinguishing certain colours.
-Most people have either red or green colour blindness.
+Colour blindness, also called colour vision deficiency, is a condition where the eyes have trouble distinguishing certain colours.
+Most affected people have either red or green colour blindness.
 Blue colour blindness and monochromatism, a condition in which a person sees only black, white, and grey, are very rare.

 Most people have mild forms of colour blindness that don’t interfere much with their daily lives.
 8% of Caucasian men and less than 1% of Caucasian women have either red or green colour blindness.
-This condition is rare among people of Asian, First Nations, or African descent.
+This condition is rare among people of Asian, Hispanic, Indigenous, or African descent.
 Colour blindness is divided between inherited and acquired kinds.

 Men inherit colour blindness 10 times as often as women do.
 Colour blindness "shows up" in men because they have only one X chromosome.
 Since women inherit two X chromosomes, a healthy gene on one X chromosome can override the unhealthy gene on the other.
 A woman can still have the unhealthy gene; it just doesn’t always show up.
 She can, however, pass the gene to her children.
 A person who doesn’t have a genetic condition like colour blindness but who can pass it to her children is called a "carrier."